lino-framework/book/docs/specs/courses.rst

 .. class:: CourseState

-   .. attrib:: is_editable
+   .. attribute:: is_editable
-   .. attrib:: is_exposed
+   .. attribute:: is_exposed
-   .. attrib:: is_invoiceable
+   .. attribute:: is_invoiceable
-   .. attrib:: auto_update_calendar
+   .. attribute:: auto_update_calendar

 For example you can retrieve a list of course states that are to be considered "exposed" (:attr:`Courses.show_exposed`):